pritchardtom/archR_anaconda/anaconda.md

 > **Please Note:** If you require a newer version of Anaconda than those installed, please submit a [Support Ticket](https://portal.supercomputing.wales/index.php/index/submit-support-ticket/).

-### Before you Start - Check your File Quota Limits
+### Before you Start: Check your File Quota Limits

 - Check quota first and advise on outputs and what to do as result.
 - I would explicitly say that conda environments use a large number of files, and it is not unreasonable that it pushes you over quota.